datakumquat/datakumquat.github.io/_posts/2023-01-05-make-me-a-nutrition-plan.markdown

 That result is pretty close to the first nutrition plan but with a far better summary, in that it is explicit and informative which as a potential customer is exactly what you would want to see.

 Overall that was a good use of 1 hour, and *checks notes* ...
 10 cents.
-I cannot believe that for 10 cents I have been able to ask a digital oracle to create this nutrition plan for me, with non fear or favour.
+I cannot believe that for 10 cents I have been able to ask a digital oracle to create this nutrition plan for me, with no fear or favour.

 **What did I learn?**